CyVerse-learning-materials/cyverse-data-and-software-management-workshop/index.rst

 At this workshop learners will:

-- Be able to identify common challenges for large biological datasets
+- Identify common challenges for large/complex biological datasets
-- Understand the value of  FAIR and other open science principles
+- Understand the value and application of FAIR/Open Science principles
-- Understand how to apply free technologies for data sharing, metadata annotation, and repository hosting to their own use cases
+- Gain skills for using free data sharing and data management technologies
-- Be able to critique data management plans and create (or refine) a custom plan that benefits their lab and their research
+- Create (or refine) a custom data management plan for their research

 **Prerequisites**